 A former rural County Judge, County Attorney and corporate counsel, Garry’s legal expertise includes business and real estate transactions, water rights, business development, private securities offerings, acquisition of venture capital, and contract negotiations.

 Board Certified in Farm and Ranch Real Estate Law, Garry is Life Fellow of the Texas Bar Foundation and a member of the State Bar College.
-Holding a Bachelor’s Degree from Rice University and a Juris Doctor degree from the University of Texas School of Law, Garry returned to the Texas Hill Country to practice law in his rural hometown of Leakey after working as a corporate attorney with Campbell & Riggs in Houston and Team Counsel for the Houston Rockets.
+Holding a law degree from the University of Texas School of Law, Garry returned to the Texas Hill Country to practice law in his rural hometown of Leakey, after working as a corporate attorney with Campbell & Riggs in Houston and Team Counsel for the Houston Rockets.

 Currently serving as Chief Executive Officer of the Great Springs Project, Garry is leading the effort to build a greenway of contiguous protected lands between Austin and San Antonio, connecting four of Texas’ Great Springs: Barton Springs, San Marcos Springs, Comal Springs, and San Antonio Springs.